donkirkby/live-py-plugin/docs/gettingstarted.md

         return len(words)      | return 2

 Once the test passes, I can add another test method with another scenario.
-This one includes 'melon' and 'lemon' that are anagrams of each other, so they only count as one word.
+This one includes two copies of 'melon', so the number of unique words is still two.

-    def test_anagrams(self):
+    def test_duplicate_words(self):
-        words = ['apple', 'melon', 'lemon']
+        words = ['apple', 'melon', 'melon']

         n = count_anagrams(words)